Student-Teacher

 Doesn’t feel very free, does it?
 Doesn’t feel like it leaves any room for us to have our own lived experiences, perspectives, or even concepts we apply differently than they do.

-Choosing to identify as a student-teacher simultaneously strips us of that kind of “status over” others… while it invites others to co-create and share knowledge and wisdom.
+Identifying as a student-teacher strips us of that kind of “status over” others… while it invites others to co-create and share knowledge and wisdom.

 Student affirms, “I am still learning, growing, exploring.
 If you are, too, we’re students in this together.
 How exciting!”